 In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting ("ASU 2020-04"), and in January 2021, issued ASU No. 2021-01, Reference Rate Reform (Topic 848): Scope ("ASU 2021-01"), to provide clarifying guidance regarding the scope of Topic 848.
 ASU 2020-04 was issued to provide optional guidance for a limited period of time to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
-Generally, the guidance is to be applied as of any date from the beginning of an interim period that includes or is subsequent to March 12, 2020, or prospectively from a date within an interim period that includes or is subsequent to March 12, 2020, up to the date that the financial statements are available to be issued.
-ASU 2020-04 and ASU 2021-01 are effective for all entities through December 31, 2022.
-As of June 30, 2021, the Company has not elected to use the optional guidance and continues to evaluate the options provided by ASU 2020-04 and ASU 2021-01.
+Generally, the guidance is to be applied as of any date from the beginning of an interim period that includes or is subsequent to March 12, 2020, or prospectively from a date within an interim period that includes or is subsequent to March 12, 2020-04 and ASU 2021-01 are effective for all entities through December 31, 2022.
+As of September 30, 2021, the Company has not elected to use the optional guidance and continues to evaluate the options provided by ASU 2020-04 and ASU 2021-01.
 Please refer to Note 5 - Long-Term Debt for discussion of the use of the London Interbank Offered Rate ("LIBOR") in connection with borrowings under the Credit Agreement.

-There are no other ASUs that would have a material effect on the Company's unaudited condensed consolidated financial statements and related disclosures that have been issued but not yet adopted by the Company as of June 30, 2021, or through the filing of this report.
+There are no other ASUs that would have a material effect on the Company's unaudited condensed consolidated financial statements and related disclosures that have been issued but not yet adopted by the Company as of September 30, 2021, or through the filing of this report.